Confidential help, 24/7

 If any part of this story feels like yours, reach out.

-You don't have to have the right words.
-You don't have to be sure.
+You don't need the right words, and you don't have to be sure.
 You can simply say hello.
-Whatever you're carrying, you can set a little of it down here — gently, and on your own terms.
+Whatever you're carrying, you can set a little of it down here, on your own terms.

-You don't have to share more than you want.
-Tell us only what feels okay.
-There are no wrong answers, and you can stop at any time.
-If you ever need to leave this page quickly, use the Quick Exit button at the top right — or just press Esc.
+Share only what you want to.
+There are no wrong answers, and you can stop whenever you like.
+Need to leave this page in a hurry?
+Tap the Quick Exit button at the top right, or press Esc.

 Prefer to explore quietly first?
-Visit our Get Help page — it's calm, private, and there's no pressure to do anything but read.
+Visit our Get Help page.
+It's calm and private, and there's no pressure to do anything but read.

 Take action